epohs/Torinoko/README.md

 ## Detailed installation example

-Todo: Add a more detailed walkthrough of setting up Nginx and Gunicorn on a raspberry pi
+Todo: Add a more detailed walkthrough of setting up Nginx and Gunicorn on a raspberry pi.

 ## To-do